luisdoesdev/salt/Readme.md

 └── changelog.md
 ```

+## Evolution

+Conventional Commits is a specification for adding human and machine-readable meaning to commit messages.
+It provides a set of rules for creating an explicit commit history, which makes it easier to write automated tools on top of the commit history.

+Each commit message should start with a type, followed by a colon and a space, and then a brief description of the changes made in the commit.
+The type can be one of the following:

+- `feat`: a new feature
+- `fix`: a bug fix
+- `docs`: changes to documentation
+- `style`: formatting, missing semi colons, etc; no code change
+- `refactor`: refactoring production code
+- `test`: adding tests, refactoring test; no production code change
+- `chore`: updating build tasks, package manager configs, etc; no production code change

+By following this convention, you can easily navigate the commit history and understand the changes made to the project over time.

+## File Intents:
+The "File Intents" section in the README file is meant to provide a brief description of the purpose of each file and directory in the project's directory structure.
+This information can be useful for developers who are new to the project and need to quickly understand what each file and directory is for.
+It can also serve as a reference for developers who are already familiar with the project but need a quick reminder of what a particular file or directory is used for:
 - `Makefile`: a file that contains instructions for the `make` utility
 - `core/`: a directory that contains the core application code
 - `core/__init__.py`: an empty file that marks the `core` directory as a Python package